xinyuejohn/Legal-NLP-Project/README.md

 Developed a system for US BVA (Board of Veteran's Appeals) decisions, which can be used to automate sentence annotations on BVA decisions.

-## Dataset

-99 BVA decisions with annotations, including 33 granted, 33 denied, and 33 amended decisions.
-The annotation with a type system has been inspired by existing work on BVA opinions.

-101k BVA decisions without annotations, which used for development of word embeddings.

-# Legal-NLP-Project

-Developed a system for US BVA (Board of Veteran's Appeals) decisions, which can be used to automate sentence annotations on BVA decisions.

 ## Dependencies

 * Python 3